xot/ElectraOne/DOCUMENTATION.md

 - ```%```.
 Different ranges are possible.
 When ranging from -x to x, the default is 0.
 - Time (```ms``` or ```s```).
 - Phase (```°```, written immediately after the value, e.g. ```360°```).
+- Untyped (e.g. the ones used by Amp)

 Live distinguishes the following types of integer values: